Jatiya Sangsad: Floor crossing

-The only case of floor crossing in Bangladeshi history due the stringent article was when members M.A.
-Mannan and Mahi B. Chowdhury defected from the Bangladesh National Party to form a new party, Bikolpo Dhara.
+The only case of floor crossing in Bangladeshi history due the stringent article was when members M. A. Mannan and Mahi B. Chowdhury defected from the Bangladesh National Party to form a new party, Bikolpo Dhara.
 Fresh by-elections were held soon after the seats were vacated.
 Mahi B. Chowdhury retained his seat under the new party, whereas Mannan lost.

 Debate about the provision

 As most candidates are elected by the funding, support and brand name of the party, and resignation from the party is considered to void the choice of the people.
 The prime objective of banning floor crossing is to prevent members from joining other parties for personal gains or to induce disloyalty.
 This is crucial in marginal majorities, where a few members voting against the majority essentially changes the government party in power causing political instability.

 The negative effects are broad however such as stopping members from speaking out against bad policies pitched by their party or voting against their party on legislation.
-This is considered harmful for parliamentary democracy, as the ban forces members to agree with their party leaders regardless of their own opinions or the opinions of their constituents.
+This is considered harmful to parliamentary democracy, as the ban forces members to agree with their party leaders regardless of their own opinions or the opinions of their constituents.